How to Verify Checksum on Linux [2 Proven Methods]

 1. Access your command window and navigate to the directory containing the file you wish to verify.

-1. Now compare the original checksum value with the calculated checksum value.
+1. Now compare the original checksum value with the generated checksum value.

 2. A match confirms the file’s integrity, while a mismatch may indicate tampering or corrupted data.